modelscope/FunASR/docs/academic_recipe/asr_recipe.md

 encoder: conformer
 encoder_conf:
     output_size: 256    # dimension of attention
-    attention_heads: 4  # number of heads in multi-head attention
+    attention_heads: 4  # the number of heads in multi-head attention
     linear_units: 2048  # the number of units of position-wise feed forward
     num_blocks: 12      # the number of encoder blocks
     dropout_rate: 0.1